ZMF01/GNN_TeamProject/README.md

 research papers and all samples belong to 7 categories.
 Each sample paper is represented by a 1433-dimensional feature vector.
-Feature vectors are constructed by the bag-of-words model.&nbsp;
+Feature vectors are constructed by the bag-of-words model.
 <img width="312" alt="image" src="https://user-images.githubusercontent.com/91409788/179866214-3c001f08-1aeb-408b-aeed-3e4ccf8e584c.png">
 ## III.
 MODEL - GraphSage